 In this Annual Information Form we use the term "mineral resources" and its subcategories "measured", "indicated" and "inferred" mineral resources.
-Readers are advised that while such terms are recognized and required by Canadian regulations, the U.S. Securities and Exchange Commission (SEC) does not recognize them.
-Investors are cautioned not to assume that any part or all of mineral resources in these categories will ever be converted into reserves.
+Readers are advised that while such terms are recognized and required by Canadian regulations, the U.S. Securities and Exchange Commission does not recognize them and does not permit U.S. mining companies in their filings with the SEC to disclose estimates of mineral resources.
+Investors are cautioned not to assume that any part or all of the mineral resources in these categories will ever be converted into reserves.
 "Inferred mineral resources" have a great amount of uncertainty as to their existence, and great uncertainty as to their economic and legal feasibility.
 It cannot be assumed that all or any part of an inferred mineral resource will ever be upgraded to a higher category.
 Under Canadian rules, issuers must not make any disclosure of results of an economic evaluation that includes inferred mineral resources, except in rare cases.
 Investors are cautioned not to assume that part or all of an inferred mineral resource exists, or is, or will be economically or legally mineable.